HerreraCCP/00_DotNet_DemoFilmes_RLHerrera/README.md

 ### Prerequisites

-.Net Core is required to run this project..
+.Net Core - is required to run this project..
 * [Download .NET]

-MySql
+MySql - I used for the database we are using MySql
 * [MySql]

 ### Installation